markybuilds/2k_spark/memory-bank/progress.md

 ## What Works
 - Project initialization and planning
 - Backend foundation and architecture
-- Data fetching and processing
+- Data fetching and processing with real H2H GG League API data
-- Prediction models
+- Advanced player statistics calculation with derived metrics
+- Feature engineering module with variance, momentum, and recent form metrics
+- Cross-validated winner prediction model with feature selection
+- Score prediction model with low MAE and feature selection
+- Bayesian optimization for model hyperparameter tuning
+- Model registry with maintenance tools
-- API server with endpoints
+- API server with all necessary endpoints
 - Service layer for data, predictions, and refresh operations
 - Frontend foundation with Next.js and Shadcn UI
 - API client for frontend-backend communication